 Multi-Year Energy Asset Planning Platform

 Energy infrastructure planning requires answering three critical questions: what to build, when to build it, and how to operate it as technology costs, demand, and renewable availability evolve over decades.
 Traditional approaches rely on manually defined scenarios—planners compare predefined portfolios one-by-one, risking missed opportunities in the vast combinatorial space of asset mixes and timing.
 This platform replaces scenario enumeration with direct optimization: a mixed-integer linear programming (MILP) framework that automatically discovers cost-optimal asset schedules over 30-year horizons, explicitly tracking commissioning, operation, and retirement.
-Integrated with a machine learning forecasting module for renewable generation, it bridges strategic planning with operational reality.
 Developed as an MSE project evolution from VT1's LP-based scenario comparison, VT2 validates lifecycle-aware optimization on a 5-bus network with 11 generation assets, 4 storage units, and 3× demand growth—solved in under 10 minutes on commodity hardware.

 Technical Approach